Kerysfel/ITMO-ANLP/README.md

-# The Ultimate CheatSheet RAG System (Excel Focus)
+# The Ultimate CheatSheet RAG System

 ## Description
 This repository hosts an advanced Retrieval-Augmented Generation (RAG)